mbotto123/paraview-adcirc-vis/la-tx-vis/la-tx-general/README.md

 ![](./general-ML-sample.png)

-Sample image of all scripts used together for the 'LL' versions (visualization of Hurricane Ike; also uses the `discretizeColorMaps` utility):
+Sample image of all scripts used together for the 'LL' versions (visualization of Hurricane Ike; also uses the `discretizeZetaMap` utility):

 ![](./general-LL-sample.png)